-The precedent transactions analysis is based on the enterprise values of companies involved in public merger, acquisition or restructuring transactions that have operating and financial characteristics similar to the Debtors.
+The precedent transactions analysis is based on the enterprise values of companies involved in public or private merger and acquisition transactions that have operating and financial characteristics similar to the Debtors.
 Under this methodology, the enterprise value of such companies is determined by an analysis of the consideration paid and the debt assumed in the merger, acquisition or restructuring transaction.
 As in a comparable company valuation analysis, the analysis establishes benchmarks for valuation by deriving financial multiples and ratios, standardized using common variables such as revenue or EBITDA.
-These derived multiples are then applied to the Debtors' operating statistics to determine enterprise value.
+Rothschild was unable to utilize an EBITDAP metric for the Precedent Transactions Analysis due to the unavailability of pension expense information for the merger transactions analyzed.
+Therefore Rothschild relied on the derived EBITDA multiples and then applied these to the Debtors' operating statistics to determine enterprise value.